SASA in Summer

 Between nearest stops

-The proposed station's close proximity to various local and regional destinations, including the Oakland waterfront, Brooklyn Basin, San Antonio Park, and Highland Hospital, cements its role as a crucial location for regional access.
+Most urban stations are 1-2 miles apart.
+San Antonio Station would fill in the longest urban stretch of track without a stop.
+Close proximity the Oakland waterfront, Brooklyn Basin, San Antonio Park, and Highland Hospital, cements its role as a crucial location for regional access.

 We need Oakland's support.